wsdaniels/wsdaniels.github.io/index.md

 Welcome!
 ------
 I’m a statistician studying greenhouse gas emissions and the carbon cycle.
-I use remote sensing data across spatial scales, from ground-based sensors on individual facilities to satellites with global coverage, to better understand complex emission dynamics.
+I use remote sensing data across spatial scales, from point sensors on industrial facilities to satellites with global coverage, to better understand complex emission dynamics.

-You can read more about me below, or use the links above to explore my [papers](https://wsdaniels.github.io/papers/), slides [slide](https://wsdaniels.github.io/slides/), [research](https://wsdaniels.github.io/research/) projects, and [CV](https://wsdaniels.github.io/files/william_daniels_CV_full.pdf).
+You can read more about me below, or use the links above to explore my [papers](https://wsdaniels.github.io/papers/), [slides](https://wsdaniels.github.io/slides/), [research projects](https://wsdaniels.github.io/research/), or [CV](https://wsdaniels.github.io/files/william_daniels_CV_full.pdf).